Skip to content

 TOP 25 Largest Insurance Companies in Europe

-Largest European Insurers — 2024 were ranked by gross premiums written (US$ thousands) is based on global rating agency A.M.
-Best data and research.
+Largest European Insurers — 2025 were ranked by gross premiums written and capital is based on global rating agency A.M.
+Best data and research, analized by Beinsure Media.

 There were more than 9,000 insurance companies operating in Europe.
 In terms of domestic companies, only around 300 companies were operating inside Europe.